Salvatore Mercuri

 University of Edinburgh

-The Lean theorem prover is an automated theorem prover that has grown rapidly as a tool for research and for education in both mathematics and AI.
+Lean is a theorem prover and formal programming language that has grown rapidly as a tool for research in mathematics.
 Mathlib is an open-source library for Lean containing a large and growing body of mathematical theory in Lean.

-A great place to start learning is the Natural Number Game.
-After that, a good next step would be to install Lean and follow Imperial College London's "Formalising Mathematics 2024" course on GitHub, as well as reading Mathematics in Lean.
+The Natural Number Game is a good place to get started.
+After this, install Lean and follow Imperial College London's "Formalising Mathematics 2025" course on GitHub, as well as reading Mathematics in Lean.

 The images below and on the home page were made using the C library Arb, which is now part of FLINT (Fast Library for Number Theory).
-They show the complex plots of modular forms, including the half-integral weight Dedekind eta function, and other elliptic functions as well as L-functions.
+They show the complex plots of modular forms such as the Dedekind eta function.
 The images use colour to plot the phase of the output complex number of the function for each complex input, being forgetful of magnitude.